Isadore H. Y. Muchnick

-Isadore Harry Yaver Muchnick (January 11, 1908 – September 15, 1963) was an American politician who served as a member of the Boston City Council from 1942 to 1947 and Boston School Committee from 1948 to 1953.
+Isadore Harry Yaver Muchnick (January 11, 1908 – September 15, 1963) was an American politician who served as a member of the Boston City Council from 1942 to 1947 and the Boston School Committee from 1948 to 1953.

 Early life

 Muchnick was born on January 11, 1908, in Boston's West End to Russian-Jewish immigrant parents Joseph and Fannie Muchnick.
 He graduated from Boston Latin School, Harvard College (class of 1928), and Harvard Law School (class of 1932).
 He began practicing law in 1932.
 Muchnick was a member of the Zionist Organization of America's national administrative council, secretary of the New England Zionist Region, and president of the Dorchester Zionist District.
 In 1936 he married Ann Zussman of Brighton.
 They had one son and one daughter.

-City Council
+Boston City Council

 In 1942, Ward 14 city councilor Joseph J. Gottlieb resigned to become an assistant United States attorney and Muchnick defeated former councilor Sidney Rosenberg and five others in the special election to complete his term.
 In 1944, Muchnick voted against granting the Boston Red Sox and Boston Braves licenses to play on Sunday (an exemption from Boston's blue laws) due to their resistance to racial integration.
 In 1945, he wrote to Red Sox owner Tom Yawkey that unless "all players, regardless of race, color or creed, will be treated in the American way and will be afforded an equal opportunity for positions on your team", that he would oppose the Sunday license for that year as well.
 As a result, Red Sox general manager Eddie Collins agreed to give some African-American baseball players a tryout.
 Muchnick arranged a date with Collins and had Pittsburgh Courier sportswriter Wendell Smith send three players – Jackie Robinson, Sam Jethroe, and Marvin Williams to Fenway Park.
 None of the players were offered a contract because at the time, the Red Sox had no plans to integrate their roster.
 Muchnick also contacted John Quinn of the Braves, but he refused to tryout the players.